 The Navy SEAL Workout is described as a bodyweight workout performed on a concrete “grinder” (parking lot).
 The grinder is surrounded by pull up bars and nearby are dip bars.
 After the workout the SEALs go for a long run on the beach or swim in the ocean.
 This type of training has created one of the most elite fighting forces in the world.

-Typical Navy SEAL Grinder PT workouts are bodyweight workouts with calisthenics, stretching and yoga poses and last at least an hour.
-Then the athletes walk over to do pull ups and a few sets of dips.
+Typical workouts are bodyweight workouts with calisthenics, stretching and yoga poses and last at least an hour.
+Then the frogmen walk over to do pull ups and a few sets of dips.
 Then they jog to the beach (up and over the dunes) and then a 30 minute to one hour run or swim.
 SEALs train for long endurance but still must be able to remain strong and move their equipment and bodies long distance for speed.

 Check out part of the text from a recent interview with Brad McLeod, Navy SEAL